NguyenThuan-data/Walmart_Sales_Analysis/README.md

-# Walmart Data Analysis
+v# Walmart Data Analysis

 ## Project Overview
 This project is an end-to-end data analysis solution designed to extract critical business insights from any sales data.
 Utilizing Python for data processing, visualizating  and analysis, SQL for advanced querying, and structured problem-solving techniques to solve key business questions.
 The project is stimulated real-world tasks of data analysts.

 As a Data Science student, my goal was to move beyond theory and tackle a practical, end-to-end data analysis project.
 I chose to analyze this sales dataset to solve common business challenges, such as identifying top-performing products and pinpointing opportunities for growth.
-This project serves as a demonstration of my skills in data manipulation (Python), advanced querying (SQL), and extracting actionable insights that can drive business decisions.
+This project serves as a demonstration of my skills in ETL process, data manipulation, cleansing, visualizing (Python), advanced querying (SQL), and extracting actionable insights that can drive business decisions.

 ## Project Step